fatihkaganemre/FPlanner/README.md

 - Create a graph of gym exercises
 - Allow to update exercises
 - Create a sample data with PreviewModifier in Swift 6.0

+Widgets
+- Use widgets to show upcoming trainings

 Swift Data